be_ixf;ym_202407 d_15; ct_50

 Investment Pitfall #5: Acting on Investment Advice from the Wrong Sources

-Every investment decision must be made in the context of the broader portfolio.
+Every investment decision should be made in the context of the broader portfolio.
 A random stock being shilled on a message board is unlikely to fit your specific needs.
 This is where an investment plan and a dedicated financial professional can help.

 Only you and your financial professional know your unique financial situation and the ideal path towards your investment goals.
 As an investor, you must be diligent not only with your investment choices but also with your sources of financial advice.

-As you begin your investing career you have to consider what your priorities are for the future.
+Life is short, mastering the art of investing is long, and investing without a plan is perilous.
+As you begin your investing career you should consider what your priorities are for the future.
 Questions about your goals will require many decisions along the way.

 If you stick with your plan and avoid the mistakes outlined above, you will be better positioned to achieve your investment goals.